plippe/blog/_posts/2019-03-01-scala-typeclasses.md

 def optionToShow[A](implicit showA: Show[A]) = ???
 ```

-With the typeclass defined, and a few implementations too, I can go back to the example.
+With the typeclass defined and a few implementations too, I can go back to the example.

 As I said before, I will focus on `formatField`.
 It shouldn’t be limited to `String`s, but any type with a `Show` implementation.